While CCP is developing a new set of

 "Future therapies could decode the brain activity patterns of an athlete or a musician, and use them as a benchmark for teaching another person a new activity, according to the researchers."

 Unlike in the future universe of New Eden in which pilots' brains receive hardwired devices, today's researchers are looking into something called visual perceptual learning (VPL) in which repetitive training improves a person’s performance on a particular task.
 The study used "decoded functional magnetic resonance imaging (fMRI) to induce brain activity patterns to match a previously known target state and thereby improve performance on visual tasks."
 Or, in simpler terms, subjects were able to learn stuff without traditional study.
-According to the press release:
+According to

 "What's more, the approached worked even when test subjects were not aware of what they were learning.